sujeong-lee/dmass_analysis/README.md

 To use the catalogs, follow the steps below:

 1. Exclude contaminated regions and noisy sources as follows:
->for dmass  : `(VETO != 0) && (CMASS_PROB > 0.01)`
+   > for dmass  : `(VETO != 0) && (CMASS_PROB > 0.01)` <br>
->for random : `(VETO != 0)`
+   > for random : `(VETO != 0)` <br>

    `VETO != 0` keeps galaxies in the regions where the impact of survey properties (observing condition, depth) is negligible.
 The cut `CMASS_PROB > 0.01` removes low probability galaxies that are less likely to be a CMASS.
 The cut was determined to yield the same number density as CMASS.
 More details can be found in Section 3.5 of [the catalog paper](https://arxiv.org/abs/1906.01136).
 We recommend applying the same cut as stated here but leave it as the user's choice.

 2. Apply weights to the DMASS galaxies as follows:
->`weight = CMASS_PROB * WEIGHT_SYS`
+    > `weight = CMASS_PROB * WEIGHT_SYS`

 ## Measurements and chains